 RWANDA COOLING INITIATIVE (R-COOL) AND RWANDA COOLING FINANCE INITIATIVE (R-COOL FI)

 R-COOL aims to transition the market to environmentally friendly and energy efficient cooling technologies.
-Rwanda Cooling Finance Initiative (R-COOL FI) supports the development of an on-bill financial mechanism for customers of the national electricity company to repay a loan for energy efficient cooling products via their electricity bill.
+Rwanda Cooling Finance Initiative (R-COOL FI) is an on-wage financial mechanism, where eligible salaried employees from the public and private sectors may request loans from participating banks to purchase new cooling appliances that meet strict performance criteria .
 R-COOL FI is implemented by REMA, and supported by U4E and Basel Agency for Sustainable Energy (BASE).
 The project aims to unlock USD 4 million in financing to support the purchase of 12,500 energy-efficient and climate-friendly cooling products in Rwanda by 2024, which can be scaled-up thereafter to cover additional opportunities.
-R-COOL and R-COOL FI is made possible by funding from Kigali Cooling Efficiency Program (K-CEP) and the Government of Rwanda.
+R-COOL and R-COOL FI is made possible by funding from the Clean Cooling Collaborative (formerly K-CEP) and the Government of Rwanda.

 - Conduct a market assessment